 Level I and Level II rotations:

 For each rotation, students will provide a prescribed number of selections from a list of available fieldwork sites.
-Students will be assigned a site based upon a random match made by the Fieldwork Manager computer software program.
+Students will be assigned a site based upon a random match made by a computer software program.
 The random matching process takes into consideration student selections, but may not always result in students being assigned to one of their selected sites.
+Changes may be made to maximize the most positive learning experiences for all students.

 Level II placements must be in different practice areas, each with a different delivery model/system, and/or with exposure to clients of differing age groups.
 Level II placements may include, but will be limited to, one placement in a highly specialized or narrowly-focused setting.

 The stated practice settings set by ACOTE are also used in the Fieldwork Data Forms.
-Fieldwork Data Forms are available for students to view in the Fieldwork office.
+Fieldwork Data Forms are available for students to view in the OT Program.
 Students can choose any of the following settings or other emerging areas of practice that are available at the time of the fieldwork match:

 1. Hospital based settings